New Ebola case in the Democratic Republic of Congo

 The IRC was at the forefront of the fight to contain the deadly Ebola virus during the outbreak in Liberia and Sierra Leone in 2014.
 Most recently we responded to outbreaks in the Democratic Republic of Congo, strengthening infection control practices in health facilities, as well as training and mentoring health care workers.

 Ebola is a virus characterized by fever, weakness, muscle pain, headache and sore throat, followed by vomiting, diarrhea and, in a few patients, bleeding.

 The largest and most complex Ebola outbreak occurred in West Africa in 2014.
 The disease was first discovered in Guinea and then moved across land borders to Sierra Leone and Liberia, infecting 28,000 people and claiming more than 11,000 lives.
 The IRC was a leading responder.

-A new outbreak in the Democratic Republic of Congo, where the virus was first discovered in 1976, has spread to Mbandaka, a densely populated city of 1.2 million people.
-The Congo has experienced a total of nine Ebola outbreaks.
 The government has been efficient in controlling outbreaks, but until now, these outbreaks have mostly occurred in rural areas.
 Ebola detection and control is more difficult in an urban setting, which significantly escalates the risk of epidemic.